Xyclade/MachineLearning/Readme.md

 ##### Recall

 ##### Prior
-The prior value that belongs to a classifier given a datapoint represents the likelyhood that this datapoint belongs to this classifier.
+The prior value that belongs to a classifier given a datapoint represents the likelihood that this datapoint belongs to this classifier.

 ##### Root Mean Squared Error (RMSE)
 The Root Mean Squared Error (RMSE or RMSD where D is deviation) is the square root of the variance of the differences between the actual value and predicted value.